-Many of us experience the painfully-dry skin during the winter months.
+Many of us experience painfully dry skin during the winter months.
 You know that feeling, a stinging feeling when you apply soap or lotions?
-There are a variety of reasons why we experience dry skin during the winter months, and luckily, there are a variety of things you can do to treat dry skin!
+There are a variety of reasons we experience chapped, cracked skin during the winter months, and luckily, there are a variety of things you can do to treat it!
 Cold temperatures, reduced moisture in the air, and windy days can make your skin suffer.
-Read on for quick tips to deal with dry skin in the winter.
+Read on for quick tips to deal with parched winter skin.

 Success in treating these painful and frustrating cracks requires a multi-step approach, including prevention and maintenance.